chapel-lang/chapel/doc/release/multilocale.rst

 Setting CHPL_GASNET_SEGMENT
 +++++++++++++++++++++++++++

 Advanced GASNet users can set ``CHPL_GASNET_SEGMENT`` to choose a memory segment to use with GASNet.
+A GASNet segment is a region of memory that is expected to be used for remote memory access.
+The GASNet library works to make memory in this segment is available for accelerated memory access supported directly by network hardware.
 The options are:

 everything
   All memory is available for remote memory access